damonitor/damo/USAGE.md

 accessed for >=5 seconds and deprioritizes the pages of the regions from the LRU lists.

-Some DAMOS parameters option are complicated to understand using only `damo args damon --help` output.
-For such cases, please refer to below additional descriptions.
+For the list and brief explanations of the command line options, `damo help damon_param_options damos` can help.
+For options that need more explanations of usage, please read below additional section.

-For keyword parameters such as DAMOS action or DAMOS filter types, those on DAMOS design document is samely applied.
+For keyword parameters such as DAMOS action or DAMOS filter types, those on DAMOS design document are samely applied.
 For example, those for `--damos_action` can be found from kernel doc [session for DAMOS action](https://docs.kernel.org/mm/damon/design.html#operation-action).